joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 11. Select your Creator **privileges** _(ie select whether your user will be a standard user or have Local administrator rights on their devbox)_
 12. Configure Auto-stop, or skip and confirm [licensing](https://learn.microsoft.com/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment?WT.mc_id=AZ-MVP-5004796 "How to deploy Windows 11 on Azure").
 13. Click **Create**

+The creation of the Dev Box Pool can take up to 10 minutes to create, as it goes through a validation process to confirm connectivity.